kubernetes-sigs/gateway-api-inference-extension/site-src/guides/serve-multiple-genai-models.md

 ### Try the setup

+First, make sure that the setup works as before by sending a request to the LoRA of the first model set up in the [`Getting started (Latest/Main)`](getting-started-latest.md) guide.

+--8<-- "site-src/_includes/test.md"

 === "Chat Completions API"

-      1. Send a few requests to Llama model to test that it works as before, as follows:
+      1. Send a few requests to the Llama model directly:

           ```bash
           curl -X POST -i ${IP}:${PORT}/v1/chat/completions \